Electoral threshold

-Two boundaries can be defined – a threshold of representation (or threshold of inclusion) is the minimum vote share that might yield a party a seat under the most favorable circumstances for the party, while the threshold of exclusion is the maximum vote share that could be insufficient to yield a seat under the least favorable circumstances.
-Arend Lijphart suggested calculating the informal threshold as the mean of these.
-Michael Gallagher gave this value the name effective threshold and set it at 75 percent of the Droop quota.
+Two boundaries can be defined.
+A threshold of representation (or threshold of inclusion) is the minimum vote share that might yield a party a seat under the most favourable circumstances for the party.
+The threshold of exclusion is the maximum vote share that could be insufficient to yield a seat under the least favourable circumstances.
+A third amount, the informal threshold, was calculated by Arend Lijphart as the mean of the two boundaries.
+Michael Gallagher gave this value the name effective threshold and set it at an amount of first preference votes equal to 75 percent of the Droop quota.
 However, he warned that this was to be used at the district level and not to assume that a party with a certain share of the overall vote was sure to have representation.

+The electoral threshold is a barrier to entry for political parties to the political competition.
+Sometimes an electoral threshold is imposed district by district.
+Where the district magnitude (DM), the number of seats in a district, is high enough to allow less-popular parties to have representation and this is not desired, a district electoral threshold may be imposed just in those high-DM districts.
+In addition to the legislated electoral threshold, a natural threshold arises in fair voting systems from the district magnitude.
+The more seats, the smaller the percentage of district votes required to be elected.